colakaist/academic-kickstart2/content/project/soft_matter/index.md

 ---

-In order to understand mechanisms of various biological functions it is crucial to identify functional and mechanical properties of each biological component, such as an alpha-helix, a beta-sheet, DNA, a membrane, and so on.
+In order to understand mechanisms of various biological functions it is crucial to identify functional and mechanical properties of each biological component, such as an alpha-helix, a beta-sheet, DNA, a membrane(bilayer or monolayer), and so on.
 We have been developing continuum as well as elastic models of those components to investigate their mechanical properties(e.g., a persistence length or bending energy).